qsebring3930/cs2mulch/_pages/bst-lookup.md

 ## Goals

-Students will understand elements of the insertion algorithm for binary search trees.
+Students will understand elements of the lookup algorithm for binary search trees.

 ## Materials